remkohummels/ruby-rails-mvp/README.md

 $ sudo nano /etc/postgresql/9.5/main/pg_hba.conf
 ```

-Need to change the below line.
+Need to change the below line

 ```bash
 local   all             postgres                                peer
 ```

+To

 ```bash
 local   all             postgres                                md5
 ```

+Then, restart the postgresql server.

 ```
 sudo service postgresql restart